oracle-livelabs/common/building-blocks/blocks/adb/load-data/load-data-tools.md

 <!--
     {
-        "name":"Use Database Actions Data Loading for Object Store data", "description":"Use the Database Actions tooling to easily load data from object storage."
+        "name":"Use Database Actions Data Loading for Object Store data", "description":"Use the Database Actions tooling to easily load data from object storage.", "author":"Ana Coman"
     }
 -->
 # Use Data Tools to load data